AdobeDocs/analytics-learn.en/help/analysis-workspace/analyzing-customer-journeys/expanding-on-flow-visualization.md

 ---
 title: Expanding on Flow visualization in Analysis Workspace
-seo-title: Expanding on Flow visualization in Analysis Workspace - Adobe Analytics
 description: This video shows the various right-click options available in the Flow visualization in Analysis Workspace.
 Options include creating a segment from a path, collapsing columns, and more.
-seo-description: This video shows the various right-click options available in the Flow visualization in Analysis Workspace.
-Options include creating a segment from a path, collapsing columns, and more. - Adobe Analytics
 feature: analysis workspace - analyzing customer journeys
 topics:
 audience: analyst, marketer